a0/a0-fasten-ruby/README.md

 ### UI/Curses
 - [x] only available if the 'curses' gem is installed
-- [x] Display number of workers running, idle, waiting, and number of workers (max)
+- [x] Display number of jobs running, idle, waiting, and number of jobs (max)
 - [x] Display current running tasks, pending tasks, waiting tasks, etc; showing which task is pending because other tasks need to be run first
 - [x] Display the number of tasks done/pending
 - [x] Display a progressbar
 - [x] Display current local time
 - [x] Pause whole runner with `P` key (waits current running tasks end)
 - [x] Resume paused runner with `R` key
-- [x] Press ⬅️ or ➡️ keys to dynamically increase/decrease number of workers
+- [x] Press ⬅️ or ➡️ keys to dynamically increase/decrease number of jobs
 - [ ] Use ⬆️ and ⬇️ to select tasks
 - [ ] Calculate ETA, assuming all tasks take same time
 - [ ] Calculate ETA, based on saved tasks statistics